-There are 20 premises approved by the local authority to produce products of animal origin for distribution throughout the UK and Europe.
+There are 21 premises approved by the local authority to produce products of animal origin for distribution throughout the UK and Europe.
 There are no red meat slaughterhouses in the borough.
-There is one small-scale Halal poultry slaughterer that is regulated by the Food Standards Agency.
+The FSA Regulates a small-scale Halal poultry slaughterer in Walsall,.

-There are 33 agricultural feeding-stuff (animal feed) establishments registered under the EU Feed Hygiene Regulation (183/2005) with the following breakdown of registration activities:
+There are 29 agricultural feeding-stuff (animal feed) establishments registered under the EU Feed Hygiene Regulation (183/2005) with the following breakdown of registration activities:

-R6 Manufacture of pet foods 2 establishments R7 Manufacture and/ or placing on the market of feed 20 establishments materials R11 Mixing feed on-farm, with compound feedingstuffs which 1 establishment contains additives R12 Food businesses selling co-products of the food industry 2 establishments which are destined as feed materials R13 Livestock farms which do not mix feeds or mix feeds 7 establishments without additives R14 Arable farms growing or selling crops for feed 1 establishment
+R6 Manufacture of pet foods 1 establishment R7 Manufacture and/ or placing on the market of feed 20 establishments materials R12 Food businesses selling co-products of the food industry 1 establishment which are destined as feed materials R13 Livestock farms which do not mix feeds or mix feeds 6 establishments without additives R14 Arable farms growing or selling crops for feed 1 establishment industry there also tends to be a relatively high turnover of Food Business Operators meaning officers may not see the same person twice when carrying out visits.
+This is not conducive to building long-term positive relationships where compliance can be improved with mutual-cooperation.

 Walsall as a Borough has a significant number of premises where English is not the primary language spoken by many of the staff.
-Within certain sectors of the food industry there also tends to be a relatively high turnover of Food Business Operators meaning officers may not see the same person twice when carrying out visits.
-This is not conducive to building long-term positive relationships where compliance can be improved with mutual cooperation.
+Within certain sectors of the food